konnectors/dummy/README.md

 -------

 Since `dummy` is only for development purposes, it must not be available in the Cozy store and as such is only published on GitHub and on the registry in the dev channel.
-Travis automatically updates thoses branches and the registry when a change lands on master.
+Travis automatically updates those branches and the registry when a change lands on master.

 ### Flavors